 Given expected variability in denitrification, sampling one site precludes analysis of such drivers of potential denitrification at the relevant scale, as it will fail to capture much of the variation that would be expected in the English context (as well as elsewhere).
-As such, the quantitative results from the pilot study report, showing mean denitrification estimates in autumn varying between 0.04 to 0.19 mg $\text{N}2\text{O-N}$ per m^2 per hr (Perring, Aberg, et al., 2024), and variation among marsh vegetation zones, do not provide insight into the relative magnitudes of potential denitrification elsewhere.
+As such, the quantitative results from the pilot study report, showing mean denitrification estimates in autumn varying between 0.04 to 0.19 mg $\text{N}2\text{O-N}$ per m^2 per hr in saltmarshes, and generally low values in seagrass and mudflat habitats (Perring, Aberg, et al., 2024), and variation among saltmarsh vegetation zones, do not provide insight into the relative magnitudes of actual denitrification elsewhere.
 The pilot study report thus recommended further sampling and analyses at the national level to characterise denitrification dynamics in intact saltmarshes.

-A robust sampling campaign across multiple saltmarshes in different environmental contexts will allow benchmarking of denitrification dynamics, and provide context for measurements of denitrification elsewhere, for instance in areas undergoing restoration.
+A robust sampling campaign across multiple coastal habitats in different environmental contexts will allow benchmarking of denitrification dynamics, and provide context for measurements of denitrification elsewhere, for instance in areas undergoing restoration.
 Ultimately, it will inform both scientific understanding of a fundamental microbial process and, importantly for the Environment Agency, provide context to policy developments around balancing growth and improvements to water quality (e.g. the Water Framework Directive / Water Environment Regulations).
-Additionally, information on nitrogen removal rates could contribute to any potential nutrient unit within the Saltmarsh Code.
+Additionally, and for saltmarsh habitats, information on nitrogen removal rates could contribute to any potential nutrient unit within the Saltmarsh Code.